yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 </details>

 <br>
-you should see three directories - one for each downloaded model (human-pose-estimation-0001, text-detection-0004, and vehicle-attributes-recognition-barrier-0039) with listing command `ls -l`.
+you should see three directories - one for each downloaded model (`human-pose-estimation-0001`, `text-detection-0004`, and `vehicle-attributes-recognition-barrier-0039`) with listing command `ls -l`.

 ```
 # ls -l
 ```

-> ls -l - ls command to lists files and directories within the current directory.
+> `ls -l` - ls command to lists files and directories within the current directory.
 With the -l option, ls will list out files and directories in long list format.

 <details>
 <summary>log</summary>